- What are pregnancy complications?

 - Discomfort when using the bathroom

 If any of these symptoms appear, a doctor or midwife should be contacted as a matter of urgency.
 Note that these symptoms may also be a sign of another condition.
-See this resource on ectopic pregnancy for more information.

 A molar pregnancy, sometimes called a hydatidiform mole, is a rare chromosomally abnormal pregnancy resulting from a problem related to the genetic makeup of the fused egg and sperm, which occurs during conception.
 This causes a fluid-filled mass of tissue to grow inside the womb instead of a healthy pregnancy.
 A molar pregnancy will not develop into a baby.

 A molar pregnancy will often have the same symptoms as a normal pregnancy in its early stages, and may go undetected until the first routine ultrasound scan, if it is not miscarried before this time.
 However, symptoms which could indicate a molar pregnancy, include vaginal bleeding, severe nausea and vomiting and tummy growth which is faster than normal.